 The sprawling Farncombe Estate gives children a 400-acre playground, with a secret garden to explore.
 Nearby there are plenty of boredom-beating activities, including Cotswold Farm Park (run by Countryfile’s Adam Henson), where kids can frolic with small animals, drive tractors and learn about kidding and shearing.
 The Falconry Centre, All Things Wild Nature Centre and Cotswolds’ Riding are all within eight miles of the hotel, allowing for more outdoor exploits, and the Gloucestershire Warwickshire Railway is a stunning antique steam train that will thrill Thomas the Tank Engine fans.

 Children are allowed in the Garden Room restaurant, but they may feel more comfortable dining in the Potting Shed.
 A well-considered kids’ menu offers orzo pasta, grilled salmon, a stir-fry and crêpes, and high chairs, booster seats and baby-changing facilities are available.
 Meals can be customised to your child’s taste and staff are happy to heat milk and baby food.
-A special afternoon tea is also served in the lounge, with jam fingers, sausage rolls, fruit smoothies and more (for under-12s).

 Short-notice babysitting can be booked through reception, charged at £15 an hour.

 The hotel may supply plenty of baby kit, including high chairs and booster seats, but be sure to stash a few favoured toys in your suitcase – these can’t be borrowed from reception.

 On arrival, children are given a Dormy passport and a goodie bag.